 Kirstin Pauka is a scholar, performer, percussionist, and martial artist.
 Currently she is an assistant professor of Asian Theatre at the University of Hawai'i where she also practices Japanese Taiko drumming, and trains in aikido, tae-kwon-do, and silek.

-Listed in: Asian Studies · Southeast Asian Studies · Media and Film Studies · Theater - History and Criticism
+Listed in: Asian Studies · Southeast Asian Studies · Media Studies · Theater - History and Criticism

 Randai, the popular folk theater tradition of the Minangkabau ethnic group in West Sumatra, has evolved to include influences of martial arts, storytelling, and folk songs.
 Theater and Martial Arts in West Sumatra describes the origin, development, and cultural background of randai and highlights two recent developments: the emergence of female performers and modern staging techniques.